 My favorite Speckled Sussex was the first one out of the coop.

 …but it wasn’t long before they were outside and charging around the run.

 I’m still amazed at the instincts possessed by these domesticated birds.
 They kept a constant watch on the sky, and would run inside at the first sign of an aerial attack (it was usually just an airplane – our property is on a flight path).

 The run is about 5 1/2 feet tall, so the kids and I can stand in there comfortably.
 The top four feet are covered with 2″ square wire mesh, and the bottom 18″ with 3/4″ hardware cloth.
 The hardware cloth is actually 3 feet wide, but we buried the bottom 18″ underground to prevent anything from digging under the fence.
-While we don’t have many of the usual predators here (not even raccoons or skunks), with the public trail running past our property, there is some concern about dogs.
+While we don’t have many of the usual predators here, with a public trail running past our property, there is some concern about dogs.

 This second gate from the garden into the run will make it easier for me to bring them garden scraps.
 We also want to be able to let them into the garden from time to time for a change of scenery and to help clean things up at the end of the growing season.

 I fashioned their roosts out of cedar decking and 1 x 4 cedar trim (which had been pre-stained).
 I sealed the cedar with the same non-toxic linseed oil product

 that we used on our butcher block countertops.